Every day, International Bird Rescue strives to improve medical

 Complete and submit an online volunteer application form for your center of choice.
 A membership fee is required to volunteer, but orientation is free.

-Orientations are held quarterly with the next on: TBA.
-Please email us at Volunteer.SFBay@Bird-Rescue.org if you are interested in attending the next orientation.
+Orientations are held bimonthly with the next on: Saturday, July 13, 2019, 10 AM to 12:30 PM.
+Please email us at Volunteer.SFBay@Bird-Rescue.org with any questions.

-Orientations are held every two months with the next on Saturday, March 11, 2017, 10 AM to Noon.
-Please email us at Volunteer.LA@Bird-Rescue.org if you are interested in attending the next orientation.
+Orientations are held bimonthly with the next on: Saturday, July 20, 2019, 10 AM to 12:30 PM.
+Please email us at Volunteer.LA@Bird-Rescue.org with any questions.

 Directions to the Los